Stroud becomes youngest QB to win a playoff game as Texans rout Browns 45-14

 Kareem Hunt ran for a touchdown and had a TD reception in the first half, but had just 26 yards rushing.

-The Browns took a 7-3 lead when Hunt scored on a 1-yard run with about two minutes left in the first quarter.
+The Browns took a 7-3 lead on Hunt’s 1-yard run with about two minutes left in the first quarter.

-A 29-yard run by Singletary started Houston’s next possession before John Metchie III grabbed a 27-yard reception.
-Two plays later, Stroud connected on a short pass with Collins for a 15-yard score to put the Texans on top 10-7.
+The Browns regained the lead on their next drive when Hunt grabbed a shovel pass from Flacco and ran 11 yards for a touchdown.

-The Browns got another huge gain on the first play of their next drive when Flacco found Harrison Bryant for a 47-yard reception.
-Hunt struck again when he grabbed a shovel pass from Flacco and ran 11 yards for a touchdown to put Cleveland up 14-10.
+“I was a running back my whole life,” Jordan said.
+“So I feel like that’s one of those things that I really carry with me as a tight end.”

-Stroud’s third TD toss was a 37-yard pass to Schultz that pushed the lead to 24-14 with about a minute left in the second quarter.
+Stroud’s 37-yard TD pass to Schultz pushed the lead to 24-14 with about a minute left in the second quarter.

 Flacco was hit by Derek Barnett as he threw and his pass was picked off by Nelson and returned 82 yards for a touchdown to make it 31-14 with about six minutes left in the third quarter.

 The Browns went for it on fourth-and-2 on their next drive and Flacco was picked off again.
-This time, Harris returned it 36 yards for the score to make it 38-14.
+This time, Harris returned it 36 yards for the score.

-The Texans are the first team to return two interceptions for touchdowns in a game since the Seahawks did it on Jan.
+The Texans are the first team to return two interceptions for touchdowns in a game since Seattle did it against Washington on Jan.
 5, 2008.

 INJURIES